vivo-us/request-handler/README.md

 - `method`: The HTTP method to use for the request.
 - `priority` *(optional)*: The priority of the request being sent, with higher numbers being higher priority.
 Defaults to 1.
 Requests with higher priority will be sent before requests with lower priority.
 - `metadata` *(optional)*: Any optinal metadata you want to store with the request.
+- `cost` *(optional)*: The number of tokens to remove from the rate limit when the request is made.
+Defaults to 1.

 ### Client Options